Singapore — 10 min

 However, consequences vary greatly based on a variety of factors.

 Location.
-The state or country in which the trademark or patent is registered and in which the violation takes place will determine the size of the penalty.
+The state or country where the trademark or patent is registered and where the violation takes place will determine the size of the penalty.

 Scale.
 The amount of IP being infringed is another determining factor, increasing with the size of the violation.